NVIDIA-Omniverse/kit-extension-template/README.md

-# Extension Project Template
+# *Omniverse Kit* Extensions Project Template

-This project is a template for developing extensions for *Omniverse Kit* based apps.
+This project is a template for developing extensions for *Omniverse Kit*.

-# Getting Started: Add a new extension to your *Omniverse App*
+# Getting Started

+## Install Omniverse and some Apps

 1. Install *Omniverse Launcher*: [download](https://www.nvidia.com/en-us/omniverse/download)
 2. Install and launch one of *Omniverse* apps in the Launcher.
 For instance: *Code*.

+## Add a new extension to your *Omniverse App*

-3. Fork and clone this repo, for example in `C:\projects\kit-extension-template`
+1. Fork and clone this repo, for example in `C:\projects\kit-extension-template`
-4. In the *Omniverse App* open extension manager: *Window* &rarr; *Extensions*.
+2. In the *Omniverse App* open extension manager: *Window* &rarr; *Extensions*.
-5. In the *Extension Manager Window* open a settings page, with a small gear button in the top left bar.
+3. In the *Extension Manager Window* open a settings page, with a small gear button in the top left bar.
-6. In the settings page there is a list of *Extension Search Paths*.
+4. In the settings page there is a list of *Extension Search Paths*.
 Add cloned repo `exts` subfolder there as another search path: `C:\projects\kit-extension-template\exts`

 ![Extension Manager Window](/images/add-ext-search-path.png)

-7. Now you can find `omni.hello.world` extension in the top left search bar.
+5. Now you can find `omni.hello.world` extension in the top left search bar.
 Select and enable it.
-8. "My Window" window will pop up. *Extension Manager* watches for any file changes.
+6. "My Window" window will pop up. *Extension Manager* watches for any file changes.
 You can try changing some code in this extension and see them applied immediately with a hotreload.

-## Few tips
+### Few tips

 * Now that `exts` folder was added to the search you can add new extensions to this folder and they will be automatically found by the *App*.
 * Look at the *Console* window for warnings and errors.
 It also has a small button to open current log file.